-Organisations today don’t risk hiring people with no bookkeeping background or experience.
-They understand that only professionals who have completed an in-class or online bookkeeping certification program or course in Canada, or those who have had bookkeeping training can maintain financial records properly.
+Organizations today don’t risk hiring people with no bookkeeping background or experience.
+They understand that only professionals who have completed a bookkeeping or accounting program in Canada, or those who have had bookkeeping training can maintain financial records properly.
 To record these transactions, bookkeepers either use a single-entry system or a double-entry system.

-Single entry system involves making a single entry for all business transactions to the accounting records, while a double entry system means every transaction amounts must be recorded in two accounts.
+A single entry system involves making a single entry for all business transactions to the accounting records, while a double-entry system means every transaction amounts must be recorded in two accounts.
 Let’s learn more in detail about these two systems.

 Single Entry System

 Single entry accounting is a form of bookkeeping where every financial transaction is recorded with only a single entry in the accounting records.
 Bookkeepers use this system when the businesses they are working for are small-scale operations with low revenue or turnover and use only cash basis accounting.
 It means that revenues and expenses are recorded when they are incurred, irrespective of when cash is exchanged.